jluttine/NiDE/README.md

 }
 ```

+The nix extra option sets tarball cache to zero seconds, so the tarball isn't
-It's recommended to pin the tarball to a specific commit or tag and then set
+cached but always downloaded.
+However, it's recommended to pin the tarball to a
+specific commit or tag and then set `sha256`:
-`sha256`:

 ```
 nide = builtins.fetchTarball {